hemantaph/gwsnr/docs/autoapi/gwsnr/index.rst

 .. py:function:: interpolator_check(param_dict_given, interpolator_dir, create_new)

-   Function for interpolator (snr_halfsacaled) check and generation if not exists.
+   Function for interpolator (snr_partialsacaled) check and generation if not exists.

    :Parameters: